 In 1989, long-time Harding Township resident Jay Kemmerer was struck by the beauty of the 56-acre meadow on Blue Mill Road now known as Margetts Field.
 This iconic landscape in all its seasonal glory represented the best of Harding Township, and Jay was determined that his children would enjoy this same unspoiled view that he had cherished for so many years.

-Gathering other like-minded residents, Jay spearheaded a group that worked alongside members of the Harding Township Committee to ensure that this hilltop meadow would endure.
+A group of like minded advocates worked alongside members of the Harding Township Committee to ensure that this hilltop meadow would endure.
 With their success, Margetts Field became the first property preserved by the Township for the enjoyment and benefit of all.
 The preservation of this marquis property was the genesis of what would become the Harding Land Trust.

 The group formally incorporated in 1990.
 However, the decision to name this new organization the Harding Land Trust was initially overruled by the state, which felt that the word “Trust” should be reserved for banks.
 Undeterred, the group continued to submit the name for approval until the state relented in 1992, and the Harding Land Trust was officially christened.

 This movement to preserve the treasured landscapes of Harding Township coincided with rising concern among residents and environmentalists that development pressures posed a threat to the streams and wetlands of New Vernon.
 Lawn fertilizers, road chemicals, and other toxins were damaging the fragile ecosystem of The Great Swamp and its tributaries.
 The newly-formed Harding Land Trust provided Harding residents with a vehicle to pursue these conservation initiatives through community dialogue and open-space preservation.